 - 8.2.1 The Faculty shall: - 8.2.1.1 Determine regulations for admission, promotion and graduation of students. - 8.2.1.2 Adopt aims and policies of instruction and recommend course of study to the Board of Trustees. - 8.2.1.3 Establish standards, time and manner of examinations. - 8.2.1.4 Recommend candidates for degrees. - 8.2.1.5 Consider measures whereby the intellectual, social and spiritual life of the campus may be enriched and ennobled and the cultural aims of the College achieved. - 8.2.1.6 Establish such committees as it deems necessary for its various functions. - 8.2.1.7 Have the power to suspend or expel students for cause. - 8.2.1.8 Recommend to the Board of Trustees the length of the academic year. - 8.2.2 The Faculty shall meet at least twice each semester.
-Faculty meetings will not normally be held during J-Term. - 8.2.3 The Faculty retains the right to convene in extraordinary session upon petition of 25 percent of its full-time membership or upon call of the President. - 8.2.4 The President of the College presides at meetings of the Faculty.
-In the absence of the President, the Chair of the Faculty Council presides. - 8.2.5 The Faculty Council, President of the College, and Provost/Dean of the College jointly prepare the agenda. - 8.2.6 At these meetings, all members of the Faculty may address the assembly.
+Faculty meetings will not normally be held during J-Term. - 8.2.3 The Faculty retains the right to convene in extraordinary session upon petition of the Faculty Council (by simple majority vote), 25 percent of its full-time membership or upon call of the President. - 8.2.4 The Faculty Council Chair presides at meetings of the Faculty.
+In the absence of the Faculty Council Chair, the Chair-elect of the Faculty Council presides. - 8.2.5 The Faculty Council, in consultation with the Provost and Academic Affairs prepares the agenda. - 8.2.6 At these meetings, all members of the Faculty may address the assembly.
 Those who are members of the Voting Faculty (see "Rights to Voice and Vote") may also make motions and vote. - 8.2.7 The Faculty retains responsibility for the proper discharge of these powers and obligations.